TomObungu/computer-science.md/Programming/Competitive Programming/Codeforces/TLE CP-31 Sheet/A. Doremy's Paint.md

 ![[Pasted image 20250918225907.png]]

 # Solution
-For this question you must recognise that if there are 3 distinct integers in the array then it impossible to have such an array:
+For this question you must recognise that if there are 3 distinct integers in the array then it is impossible to have such an array:
 ![[Pasted image 20251011192952.png]]
+As well as that, every odd position must have the same integer and every even position must also have the same integer
 ![[Pasted image 20251011192936.png]]